edg1983/GREEN-VARAN/docs/nextflow_workflow.rst

 GREEN-VARAN workflow
 ====================

-To perform small variants prioritization as described in the GREEN-DB manuscript, GREEN-VARAN need some annotations to be already present in your input VCF (see `Prioritization of small variants <GREEN-VARAN_usage.rst#Prioritization of small variants>`__)
+To perform small variants prioritization as described in the GREEN-DB manuscript, GREEN-VARAN needs some annotations to be already present in your input VCF (see `Prioritization of small variants <GREEN-VARAN_usage.rst#Prioritization of small variants>`__)

-This Nextflow workflow automate the whole process annotating additional information and then performing greenevaran annotation.
+This Nextflow workflow automates the whole process annotating additional information and then performing greenevaran annotation.
 The workflow is tested on Nextflow >=v20.10

 Usage
 ~~~~~

-The typical usage scenario start with a VCF file already containing gene consequences annotations from SnpEff or bcftools.
+The typical usage scenario starts with a VCF file already containing gene consequences annotations from SnpEff or bcftools.
-Then from the GREEN-VARAN tool main folder you can perform all annotations using the following command.
+Then from the GREEN-VARAN tool main folder, you can perform all annotations using the following command.
-This will add a minimum set of information to you VCF including:
+This will add a minimum set of information to your VCF including:

 - population allele AF from gnomAD genomes v3.1.1 (GRCh38) or v2.1.1 (GRCh37)
-- functional regions overlaps for TFBS, DNase peaks and UCNE
+- functional regions overlap for TFBS, DNase peaks and UCNE
 - prediction score values for ncER, FATHMM, ReMM
-- GREEN-DB information on regulatory variants with prioritization levels
+- GREEN-DB information on regulatory variants with prioritization annotation in level mode (see [prioritization modes](https://github.com/edg1983/GREEN-VARAN/tree/master#prioritization-of-small-variants))

 .. code-block:: bash